pubnub/pubnub-mcp-server/resources/sdk_docs/rust_overview.md

 ### Get your PubNub keys

-- Sign in or create an account in the Admin Portal
+- Sign in or create an account on the Admin Portal.
-- Create an app or use an existing one
+- Create an app (or use existing).
-- Get your publish and subscribe keys from the dashboard
+- Get publish and subscribe keys from the app dashboard.
-- Use separate keysets for dev/prod
+- Use separate keysets for dev/prod when possible.

 ### Install the SDK

+##### SDK version
+Use the latest SDK version.

 - Server-side applications
 - Embedded systems

-Add pubnub to Cargo.toml:
+Add to Cargo.toml:

 ```
 `1[dependencies]